LLCs are becoming popular because of their advantages. But how are they taxed?

 The form filing is subject to IRS approval.
 You will generally be notified with 60 days of the original filing.
 If return mail is not received by the end of two months, follow up should be done.

 If your business becomes an LLC, you should explore your federal income taxing options.
+You can arrange tax training for your financial staff via CPE Hours.
 What you choose to be may greatly affect other aspects of your business operations.
 If you do not choose, a default taxing entity will be designated.
 But the choice to become that default entity should be your choice, not that of the IRS.